 It is recommended to place resin printers outside the residence.
 This mitigates any long-term health risks associated with the resin chemicals off-gassing.

-This location could be a garage, shed, workshop, balcony, or patio.
+These FDM and resin printers should be placed in an enclosure like a grow tent.
 Flexible duct will connect your enclosure to a window adapter.
 You could drill a hole through the wall but that is not always practical.
+An inline fan will exhaust the 3D printer fumes outdoors.

 Community Resin Setups